StiglCZ/engine/readme.md

 #### Why dont I use git for this?

 I.. don't want to.
 As cool as it would look to have everyday commits on github chart, I just dont feel its required.
 Eventually I will have to release to upload it on github, and therefore use git tho, so..
 I hope that will go well.

+#### Contributing

+If you choose to contribute.. you have to go according to the (mainly)syntax standards.
+Keep those spaces aligned!
+Also, don't add 5 dependencies because you feel like it.
+The engine is lightweight, and personally I wouldn't use openal if there was anything else supporting good 3d audio(because it takes over 5Megs of ram), but I had to.
+Use the cppstdlib if you need to :)